ewr-code/ewr-light-weighted-slider/README.md

 You can use up/down arrow for ordering.

 * What is the recommended image dimensions?
 1200x600 is recommended.
+You can use another dimensions but don't forget all of the images have to be the same dimensions for best results.

 == Changelog ==

 = 1.1.1 =
-* image order bug fixed(while deleting image).
+* image order bug fixed.

 = 1.1.0 =
 * Placeholder for images added.